InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/Filter_and_Controller.md

 All filters are discretized using the sample time $T_s$ [1].
 The function `get_filter` is called internally by `calculate_transfer_functions`
-to build the gyro, D-term, and P-term filter paths [1].
+to build the gyro, D-term and P-term filter paths [1].

 ---